PaulineTeng/Getting-and-Cleaning-Data/README.md

 # Run Analysis
+This script is to produce the average of the measurements on the mean and standard deviation for each activity and each subject.

 ## Input Data
 The raw dataset is available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+For each record it is provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

-For this analysis, the below files are extracted and analyzed.
+For this analysis, below files are extracted and analyzed.

 	\UCI HAR Dataset\test\X_test.txt